KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

  - Application alarms
     *Application alarms are for example 'level alarms' that can be set per device per channel and trigger when the value falls below/over a certain level.*
  - Device alarms
-    *Device alarms are automatically triggered alarms in case a device has an exceptionally state such es low power, high humidity or stopped sending measurements.*
+    *Device alarms are automatically triggered alarms in case a device has an exceptional state such es low power, high humidity, or stopped sending measurements.*
  - System alarms
     *System alarms are triggered when system-wide problems arise.*

-While *Application alarms* have to be set by the users themselves and link to a receiver e-mail address, *Device alarms*, however, are preset with fixed minimum limit and maximum limit.
+*Application alarms* have to be set by the users themselves and link to a receiver e-mail address. *Device alarms*, however, are preset with a fixed minimum limit and maximum limit.
 The e-mail address for these kinds of alarms must be configured, too.

-**solutions**
+**Solutions**
 In the *Account Settings* (https://www.kolibricloud.ch/account-settings) one or multiple receiver e-mail addresses have to be added to make it possible for the KOLIBRI Cloud to send alarm e-mails.

 ![.](../../img/troubleshooting/add-email-for-system-and-device-alarm.png)